Less is More: Rethinking Few-Shot Learning and Recurrent Neural Nets: Background

-Hereafter, we use the notation $x^n$ to denote a sequence $x_1,x_2,...,x_n$.
-In information theory, a stationary stochastic process $u^n$ taking values in some finite alphabet $\mathcal{U}$ is called a source.
+Hereafter, we use the notation $x^n$ to denote a sequence $x_1,x_2,...,x_n$, and $\mathbf{x}\in\mathcal{X}^{n \times 1}$ to denote a vector with $n$ entries.
+As known, in information theory, a stationary stochastic process $u^n$ taking values in some finite alphabet $\mathcal{U}$ is called a source.
 In communication theory we often refer to discrete memoryless sources (DMS) \citep{Kramer:2008,ThomasCover:2006}.
-However, many signals, such as image patches, are usually modeled as entities belonging to some probability distribution forming statistical dependencies (e.g., a Markov-Random-Field (MRF) \citep{Roth:2009,Weiss:2007}) describing the relations between data points in close spatial or temporal proximity.
+However, many signals, such as image patches, are usually modeled as entities belonging to some probability mass function forming statistical dependencies (e.g., a Markov random field (MRF) \citep{Roth:2009,Weiss:2007}) describing the relations between data points in close spatial or temporal proximity.
 Here, we will briefly summarize the AEP for ergodic sources with memory \citep{Austin:2017}.
-Although the formal definition of ergodic process is somewhat involved, the general idea is simple.
-In an ergodic process, every sequence that is produced by the process is the same in statistical properties \citep{Shannon:1948}.
-The symbol frequencies obtained from particular sequences will approach a definite statistical limit, as the length of the sequence is increased.
-More formally, we assume an ergodic source with memory that emits $n$ symbols from a discrete and ﬁnite alphabet $\mathcal{U}$, with probability $P_U(u_1,u_2,...,u_n)$.
-We recall a theorem \citep{Breiman:1957}, here without proof. \begin{theorem}[Entropy and Ergodic Theory] Let $u_1,u_2,...,u_n$ be a stationary ergodic process ranging over a finite alphabet $\mathcal{U}$, then there is a constant $H$ such that
+Although the formal definition of ergodic process is somewhat complex, the general idea is simple. ``In an ergodic process, every sequence that is produced by the process is the same in statistical properties" \citep{Shannon:1948}.
+The symbol frequencies obtained from particular sequences generated by the process, will approach a definite statistical limit, as the lengths of the sequences is increased.
+More formally, we assume an ergodic source with memory that emits $n$ symbols from a discrete and finite alphabet $\mathcal{U}$, with a probability mass function $P_U(u_1,u_2,...,u_n)$.
+We recall a theorem \citep{Breiman:1957}, here without proof. \begin{theorem}[Entropy and Ergodic Theory \citep{Breiman:1957}] Let $(u_n)_{n \in \mathbb{Z}}$ be a stationary ergodic process ranging over a finite alphabet $\mathcal{U}$, then there is a constant $H$, defining the entropy rate of the source, \end{theorem}